 As much as it may hurt trying to get back in shape, it’s easier for once-fit people to bounce back.

-The good news for regular exercisers is that as much as it may hurt trying to get back in shape, it’s easier for once-fit people to bounce back into shape than it is for people who rarely work out.
 “It’s definitely harder to start from scratch,” Cane says.
 “Even months of detraining won’t take you back to the levels of a sedentary person.”

 Age is a factor, too: Older people lose fitness faster, and younger people generally regain it quicker.